digitaltrails/vdu_controls/README.md

 can be created for older displays and a more sloped profiles for newer HDR displays.

-Hardware light-metering can be integrated to achieve **fully automatic** brightness control.
-Several means of integration are supported.
+Several means are supported for integrating a hardware light-meter to achieve **fully automatic** brightness control.
 (An _arduino_ based meter can be built for around $30.)

-There is an option for **semi-automatic** control based on estimating solor-illumation for you geolocation and local datetime.
-This estimate, combined with where you set the ambient-light-slider, is used to periodically update display brightness.
-(Readjust the slider for changing ambient conditions such as bad-weather.)
+The value of the ambient-light-slider can be combined with a periodic estimate of solor-illumation to achieve **semi-automatic** brightness control.
+The slider can be adjusted to revise the estimation for changing ambient conditions, such as bad-weather.

 Custom **Preset** collections of control-settings can be saved for later recall.
 For example, a user might create presets for _night_,